SENSAAS/sensaas/README.md

 3. PyMOL (a molecular viewer; more information at [https://pymolwiki.org](https://pymolwiki.org))

 Retrieve and unzip SENSAAS repository.
+The directory containing executables is called sensaas-main.

 ## MacOS